-My easy homemade ice cream requires just two simple ingredients – heavy whipping cream and sweetened condensed milk.
+My easy homemade ice cream recipe requires just two simple ingredients – heavy whipping cream and sweetened condensed milk.
 Heavy Whipping Cream is readily available in the United States, and it’s referred to as Whipping/Double Cream in Britain, Slagroom in the Netherlands, and Whipped Cream or Heavy Cream in the Philippines.
-There is also a heat treated cream from Nestle in large parts of Asia.
+There is also a heat-treated cream from Nestle in large parts of Asia.

-The cream which I use in my no-churn ice cream and for most of my recipes is fresh dairy cream skimmed from full fat cows milk.
-At 35% or more fat content it will whip up well.
+Most of my recipes, including this no-churn ice cream, use fresh dairy cream skimmed from full-fat cow’s milk.
+At 35% or more fat content, it will whip up well.
 A liquid cream, found in most chill aisles of grocery stores in the US, and in Europe, it will spoil in a few days even when refrigerated due to a lack of artificial additives.
 Heavy cream is essential in this recipe and cannot be replaced with milk.
-In countries where there is no dairy industry this may be difficult to find.
-Buffalo milk produces a really good high fat cream, and will be perfect for this.
+In countries where there is no dairy industry, this may be difficult to find.
+Buffalo milk produces a really good high-fat cream and will be perfect for this.

 There are manufactured products, made with milk powders and fats, in places where there is no dairy industry.
 Although good for some recipes, they are not the fresh cream required in my homemade ice cream recipe.

 To make my homemade ice cream recipe without an ice cream machine, you start by whipping up cold heavy cream for about 2-3 minutes until the cream forms soft peaks.
 Once whipped, you add in your condensed milk.
-Both ingredients should be very cold when combined so that they come together in a perfect marriage.
+Ensure that both ingredients are very cold when you combine them so they come together in a perfect marriage.
 Add in your vanilla extract, which is optional, at this stage and whip until you have stiff peaks, about 2-3 minutes.
 Vanilla extract supports the sweetened condensed milk in keeping your ice cream scoopable after it freezes.
 The alcohol found in extracts keeps the ice cream from freezing hard and makes it soft enough to scoop into your favorite bowl.